-As we continue to enjoy our British Summer, I would like to celebrate the abundance of seasonal vegetables available at this time of the year.
+So, as we continue to enjoy our British Summer, I would like to celebrate the abundance of seasonal vegetables available at this time of the year.
 Along with birds chirping early in the mornings and long, sunny, warm summer days, the variety of vegetables, bought or home grown, really allows me as a home cook to get creative in the kitchen.
-Roasted Summer Vegetable Orzo Salad is a delicious celebration of easy summer cooking, using a variety of seasonal vegetables.
+Resulting in a Roasted Summer Vegetable Orzo Salad that is a delicious celebration of easy summer cooking, using a variety of seasonal vegetables.

 As much as I enjoy a crunchy pasta salad, there is something very comforting in the softened, roasted vegetables here.
-Slightly sweet, with a mere hint of caramelisation, their flavour is enhanced by the fresh lemon juice in the vinaigrette.
+While roasting they become slightly sweet, with a mere hint of caramelisation.
+And their flavour is enhanced by the fresh lemon juice in the vinaigrette.
 Also orzo provides the perfect bite, complimenting the vegetables.
 Resulting in a dish that lets the vegetable flavours shine, without being overly bulked out with pasta.

 Recipe: Roasted Summer Vegetable Orzo Salad serves 6